Turkish phonology: Phonotactics

 Turkish phonotactics is almost completely regular.
-The maximal syllable structure is (C)V(C)(C).
+The maximal syllable structure in native words is (C)V(C)(C).
 Although Turkish words can take multiple final consonants, the possibilities are limited.
 Multi-syllable words are syllabified to have C.CV or V.CV syllable splits, C.V split is disallowed, V.V split is only found in rare specific occurrences.

-Turkish only allows complex onsets in a few recent English, French and Italian loanwords, making them CCVC(C)(C), such as Fransa, plan, program, propaganda, strateji, stres, steril and tren.
+Except for a few rare older loans (e.g. kral, meaning "king"), Turkish only allows complex CCVC(C)(C) onsets in a few recent English, French and Italian loanwords, such as Fransa, plan, program, propaganda, strateji, stres, steril and tren.
 Even in these words, the complex onsets are only pronounced as such in very careful speech.
-Otherwise, speakers often epenthesize a vowel after the first consonant.
-Although some loanwords add a written vowel in front of them to reflect this breaking of complex onsets (for example the French station was borrowed as istasyon to Turkish), epenthetic vowels in loan words are not usually reflected in spelling.
+Otherwise, speakers often epenthesize a vowel after the first consonant, which in a few words (e.g. kulüp, from French club, and pilaki, from Greek πλακί) is reflected in the spelling.
+Although some loanwords add a written vowel in front to reflect this breaking of complex onsets (for example the French station was borrowed as istasyon to Turkish), epenthetic vowels in loan words are not usually reflected in spelling.
 This differs from orthographic conventions of the early 20th century that did reflect this epenthesis.